The strange blue box had been a fixture

 Sukie, the youngest of our group, the future of us all."

-And then his eyes seemed to dim a little.
-"There ARE too many absences.
+And then his eyes dimmed a little.
+“There ARE too many absences.

 The names are too many.
 So, my dear friends, before we eat, let us give